 API particle engineering

 Circassia’s platform of proprietary particle-engineering technologies and formulation processes provides sophisticated control of API properties.
-Our novel approach is based on the use of focused radial ultrasound, which is delivered in a proprietary reactor system.
-This ‘sonocrystallization’ technology enables the consistent production of high purity particles of a defined shape and size.
+This novel approach is based on the use of focused radial ultrasound, which is delivered in a proprietary reactor system and designed to enable the production of high purity particles of a defined shape and size.

 This approach is radically different to conventional manufacture, where large particles are crushed via jet milling into small particles.
-In contrast, our sonocrystallization technology offers the potential to address formulation, stability, dose variability and delivery issues associated with jet-milled respiratory medicines.
+Particle-engineering technology offers the potential to address issues associated with jet-milled respiratory medicines.

-Circassia’s particle-engineering technologies have broad applicability.
-This enables the development of products that are directly substitutable for currently approved asthma and COPD medicines, as well as novel formulations.
+Circassia’s particle-engineering technologies have broad applicability and the potential to enable the development of products that are directly substitutable for currently approved asthma and COPD medicines, as well as novel formulations.

-Additionally, our technologies enable the production of APIs specifically suited to different types of respiratory delivery devices.
-As a result, our product candidates can be delivered via simple-to-use pressurized meter dose inhalers and dry powder inhalers.
+Additionally, these technologies have the potential to enable production of APIs suited to different types of respiratory delivery devices, such as pressurized meter dose inhalers and dry powder inhalers.